-- (4) Where a long term insurer manages assets in linked long term insurance business or structured investment-linked insurance business, that insurer shall keep separate accounts and records for each portfolio. - (5) Nothing in this section shall affect the establishment and maintenance of an insurance fund under section 17 or a designated fund under section 18.
+- (4) Where a long term insurer manages assets in linked long term insurance business, that insurer shall keep separate accounts and records for each portfolio. - (5) Nothing in this section shall affect the establishment and maintenance of an insurance fund under section 17 or a designated fund under section 18.